jfeinberg32/Physical-Computing/Playful-Experiences-Documentation.md

 The interaction of this interface will be pretty simple.
 All the user needs to do is press a button, which will cause the photoresistor to read the current ambient light to the Arduino, which will then take the value and send the appropriate interpretation to the LCD screen for the user to view.

 ### Demo
+I am pushing the activation button with my index finger, while using my thumb to cover the photoresistor to change the amount of light entering, so all 3 of the different modes can be demonstrated.
 ![Demo Gif](https://github.com/jfeinberg32/Physical-Computing/blob/master/LightSensorDemo.gif)

 ## Schematic